 When to See a Doctor

-If you wake up with a sore throat frequently or it lasts more than a week, you should let your doctor know.
+If you wake up with a sore throat frequently or it lasts more than a week or two, you should let your doctor know.
 They may do some tests or do a throat swab to find out what’s causing it.
-Depending on your diagnosis, the doctor will decide a treatment plan.
+Depending on your diagnosis, the doctor will decide on a treatment plan.

 If your sore throat makes it difficult to breathe or swallow or you feel a lump in your throat, get it checked out as soon as possible.
 If you have a viral or bacterial infection along with a fever higher than 101 F, see your doctor about it.
 You can take over-the-counter pain medications to ease the fever and help you feel better.